jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 		- 90s Auto Close

 Follow Up-items:
-- Check if auto close still works with pushbuttons locked?
-	- I think it works, but didn't deliberately test.
-Bob mentioned a previous problem where the unlatch close with PB lock was blocking auto close
 - 300 cycles event report length was requested, but longest available is 180 cycles

-SAT
-- 6 reclosers
-- day 1 for relay engineers and test setup
-- step through examples before actual testing

 LOGIC (recloser):
 - Auto mode: